-Your surgeon will make a vertical cut along the back of your spine.
-The length of this incision will depend on how many bones are being fused together.
+Your surgeon will make a vertical cut along your spine.
+The length of this incision will depend on how many bones are being fused.
 Your surgeon will then do the spine fusion with or without instrumentation.
-When the bone graft is in place, your incision will be closed and the surgery will be complete.
+Once the bone graft is in place, your incision will be closed, and the surgery will be complete.